-Value adjustments for inherent default risks are created, used or released via the item "changes in value adjustments for default risks and losses from interest transactions", or via "changes in provisions and other value adjustments" for off-balance sheet positions.
+Value adjustments for inherent default risks are created, used or released via the item "changes in value adjustments for default risks and losses from interest transactions" for off-balance sheet positions.

 Provisions are made for interest on impaired loans and loans with collection problems, or interest due and unpaid after 90 days.